chimericdream/worldofpannotia.com/src/equipment/magic-items/index.md

 Sometimes the command word to activate an item is written right on the item.
 Occasionally, it might be hidden within a pattern or design engraved on, carved into, or built into the item, or the item might bear a clue to the command word.

-The _knowledge (arcana)_ and _knowledge (history)_ skills might be useful in helping to identify command words or deciphering clues regarding them.
+The {% skill_link knowledge 'Knowledge (Arcana)' %} and {% skill_link knowledge 'Knowledge (History)' %} skills might be useful in helping to identify command words or deciphering clues regarding them.
 A successful check against DC 30 is needed to come up with the word itself.
 If that check is failed, succeeding on a second check (DC 25) might provide some insight into a clue.

-The spells _identify_ and _analyze dweomer_ both reveal command words.
+The spells {% spell_link identify %} and {% spell_link analyze-dweomer %} both reveal command words.

 **Use Activated:** This type of item simply has to be used in order to activate it.
 Use activation is generally straightforward and self-explanatory.